telerik/kendo-ui-core/docs/aspnet-mvc/nuget-install.md

 Official releases, service packs and internal builds of UI for ASP.NET MVC are available for registered users.

-## Using the Telerik Private NuGet Feed
+## Use the Telerik Private NuGet Feed

 To use the Telerik NuGet Feed as a Package Source, use the [NuGet CLI](http://docs.nuget.org/consume/Command-Line-Reference).